artefactual-sdps/preprocessing-base/README.md

 ## Repository requirements

-This project is configured by default to be able to run the child workflow worker iniside the Enduro cluster.
+This project is configured by default to be able to run the child workflow worker inside the Enduro cluster.
 For that to work as expected, the projects based on this repository must contain a `Tiltfile.enduro` file to load only the required resources into the cluster.
 One of those resources must be a persistent volume claim called `preprocessing-pvc` that will be mounted in